michalsterzel/Open-Network-Security-Project---Convert-Communication-Lab/src/README.md

 # DNS Covert Channel Tool

-A modular Python toolkit for creating and sending DNS queries with embedded covert channels.
+A modular python3 toolkit for creating and sending DNS queries with embedded covert channels.
 This tool allows you to hide data within DNS queries using various encoding schemes.

 ## Features